thinkpad20/llama/README.md

 # Llama

 A functional language for imperative programmers.
 An imperative language for functional programmers.
-A language that does what you want it to.
-A language which values safety and expressivity but not at the cost of pragmatism and ease of use.
+A language that does what you want it to, and more importantly, what you expect it to.
+A language whose type system is meant to support the programmer's vision, rather than imposing its own.
+A language which values safety and expressivity in equal measure to ease of use, pragmatism, and fun.

 ## Overview of some features